-Also sharing her two cents on the topic of trend tool utilization is Joelle Irvine, a growth and marketing consultant and reputable speaker in the SEO community.
+Also sharing her two cents on the topic of trend tool utilization is Joelle Irvine, Director of Growth Marketing at Moz.
 She advocates using:

 “GWI, Google Trends, BuzzSumo, and search trends related podcasts in the specific industry (hosted by reputable companies/individuals).
 Why podcasts?
 Because the sources are generally experts in their field and they’re usually answering questions they get asked frequently, or that they use to share topical news and then through conversation, you can discover related questions and semantic language people use.”

 Online communities are goldmines of untapped keywords if you know where to look.

 People in these communities ask questions about an industry, brand, product or service that they're interested in, and other people provide answers.
 These conversations usually cover a wide range of keyword opportunities.

 To tap from these keyword ideas, you'll need to find online communities where people are having conversations about your industry.
 Fortunately, there are many generic and industry-centric communities where you can find your audience, including: